UW Health Athletic Training Residency

 - Be able to perform a self-assessments, seek constructive feedback and utilize feedback to make changes within behaviors

 - Participate in athletic training residency program review and development

-The UW Health Athletic Training Residency Program is funded in part by unrestricted gifts received from DJO Global and OSSUR Americas.
+The UW Health Athletic Training Residency Program is funded in part by unrestricted gifts received from DJO Global.